liferay/liferay-docs/discover/portal/articles/03-collaboration/02-collaborating/08-informing-users-with-the-knowledge-base.markdown

 The text immediately below the filters and *Order by* selector at the top of the app shows your position in the folder hierarchy.
 Click on a folder's name in the hierarchy to navigate to it.
-You can also move articles into folders, and create child articles.
+You can also move articles into folders and create child articles.
 Knowledge Base also supports nested folders.

 ![Figure 3: This screenshot uses a red box to highlight the text that indicates the current position in the folder hierarchy.](../../../images/kb-admin-folder-hierarchy.png)

 You can perform the following actions on folders:

 - **Edit:** change the folder's name and description.